MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

 Workload-specific requirements might necessitate data segmentation.
 Here are some potential use cases:

 - **Security requirements** often drive segmentation decisions.
 For instance, regulatory constraints might prevent exporting data across geopolitical regions.
 If your application design allows the use of separate models, data design incorporates separate data pipelines for each model.

   However, if a single model is used, segmented data sources feed into that model.
 You need to train the model on data from both geographies, which potentially adds complexity.

   Whether the application is using a single model or multiple models, preserve security measures on each data segment so that it's protected with the same level of rigor as data at the origin.

 - **Data freshness rate** can be a factor for separating data.
 Data from different sources might refresh at varying time intervals.
 If the data changes, retraining becomes necessary.
-Segementation enables granular control of the data lifecycle.
+Segmentation enables granular control of the data lifecycle.
 Consider using separate tables or pipelines for different data segments.

 Regardless of the use case, when data is segmented, access controls are key.
 Data professionals, like data engineers and data scientists, explore available source data to understand patterns and relationships.
 Their insights contribute to training models that predict outcomes.
 Establish access controls to ensure that only authorized users can interact with specific data subsets.
 Apply least privilege on data that's considered to be relevant.
 Collaborate with data owners to set up appropriate permissions.

 ## Data preprocessing

 In a real-world scenario, source data isn't simply stored for AI scenarios.
 There's an intermediate process that prepares data for training.
 During this stage, data is stripped of noise, making it useful for consumption.
 When dealing with source data, data scientists engage in a process of exploration, experimentation, and decision making.
 Their primary goal is to identify and extract parts of the source data that holds predictive power.

 The preprocessing logic depends on the problem, data type, and desired outcomes.
 Following are some common techniques for preprocessing.
 This list isn't exhaustive.
 The actual criteria for your workload will be driven by business requirements.

 - **Quality**.
 Preprocessing can help you ensure that training data is stripped of noise.
 The goal is to ensure that every row in your training data represents a clear observation or a good example that's relevant to your use case and to eliminate observations that lack quality or predictive power.
 For example, if you collate product reviews, you might choose to eliminate data that's too short.
 You need to discover what data quality produces meaningful predictive results.